 We Tried Google Ads for an Outdoor App.
 It Didn't Work.

-By Baseline Maps Team · Marketing ·
+By Baseline Maps Team · Marketing · · Last updated

 Quick answer

-What we spent and what we got
+What we tried and what we got

 The keyword traps we walked into

 Generic outdoor keywords look like a goldmine on paper.
 “Fishing app,” “hunting GPS,” “topo maps,” “offline trail maps” — high volume, clear intent, recognizable to anyone shopping the category.
-In practice those terms are auctioned against incumbents with ten-figure war chests and a decade of conversion data.
+In practice those terms are auctioned against incumbents with enormous war chests and a decade of conversion data.
 We were paying premium CPCs to compete for clicks from people who were going to install three apps and keep the one with the most reviews.
 Volume is not fit, and the auction was never going to be fair on a budget our size.

 Why the clicks didn’t qualify

 The clicks we bought were curious, not committed.
 Someone Googling “best fishing app” at 9pm on a Tuesday is in a different headspace than someone who just got a recommendation from a buddy at the boat ramp.
 Paid search caught browsers; it almost never caught buyers.
 Our highest-intent organic visitors arrived after reading a comment, a write-up, or a specific feature thread, already half-sold.
-Ad clicks arrived cold, scanned the landing page for ten seconds, and bounced before they ever saw what made us different.
+Ad clicks arrived cold, scanned the landing page for a few seconds, and bounced before they ever saw what made us different.

 The install-to-trial drop